getify/Functional-Light-JS/ch6.md

 // lots of code
 ```

 Typically, blocks are considered best designed to be only a few lines long.
 If you have blocks of more than say 10 lines, most developers will advise you to refactor.
-So `const x = 2` only applies to those next 9 lines of code at most.
+So `const x = 2` only applies to those next nine lines of code at most.

 No other part of the program can ever affect the assignment of `x`. **Period.**

-My claims is: that program has basically the same magnitude of readability as this one:
+My claims is that program has basically the same magnitude of readability as this one:

 ```js
 // lots of code